naturalis/RiseAndFall/tree_inference/results/mammals/orders/artiodactyla/suborders/ruminantia/ruminantia_families/tragulidae/README.md

 - `species_coverage.txt` - a text file that contains the number of exemplars from NCBI taxonomy, the number of species included in the phylogeny and the coverage percentage.
-- `species_coverage_COF.txt` - another text file that contains the number of exemplars from Catalogue Of Life taxonomy, the number of species included in the phylogeny and the coverage percentage.
 - `fossils.tsv` - contains the calibration points that were used.
 - `fossil_reference` - describes where the calibration points came from.
 - `final_pruned.nex` - contains the final tree, with any taxa causing negative branch